mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	He whispered loudly from the opening, "Fanla, hand me a knife."

 	She was in the middle of passing daggers under the tent, but she came back to the hole and whispered, "Where have you been?
-Linyu spotted Lissa and Casra entering the tent.
+Linyu spotted Lissa and Casra fleeing the tent.
 He's begging us to go after them."

 	*Why didn't I hear that?*